dylankb/dylankb.github.io/_posts/2017-5-14-js-event-object.md

 Looking here, it clearly contains the `button` element nested inside it.
 Because it contains the `button` element, to click the `button` you have to effectively click on the `div` as well.

 Here's a DOM tree of our the markup in the previous code example: ![DOM tree node visual using button and container from post](/assets/dom-tree.png)
-[^2]
+[^3]

 Most representations of the DOM are "upside-down", in that nested elements are the branches that extend downwards.
-So in this case, the `button` element is "lower" than the `div`.
-We can think about the `div` node pictured above as a starting a distinct "branch" of the DOM tree.
+So in this case, the `button` element is "lower" than the `div`.[^4] We can think about the `div` node pictured above as a starting a distinct "branch" of the DOM tree.
 It's distinct in that containing elements lower down in the branch have a parent node (or element) with an attached event listener.

 So, let's review what we know.